Define Your Endpoints

 Feedback Loop Shows what was updated starting from Component.

-When using the internal DeployHub deployment engine, all log output is automatically persisted with the Application Version and Component Version.
+When using the internal DeployHub Pro deployment engine, all log output is automatically persisted with the Application Version and Component Version.

 If you are using another deployment solution, you can persist the log via the CI/CD workflow.
 The output from the deployment can be passed to the CLI to be persisted with the Application Version and Component Versions.
 Learn more about the CI/CD CLI Integration